 The degree to which these factors affect the combination of likelihood and magnitude determines where the risk sits on the spectrum.
 The spectrum of inherent risk helps to determine whether an identified risk is a significant risk – one that requires special attention in the audit process.

 The concept of a significant risk matters because it changes what the auditor must do.
-Where inherent risk is close to the upper end of the spectrum, the engagement team must test controls that address significant risks (not just rely on substantive procedures) and consider the adequacy of related disclosures.
+Where inherent risk sits close to the upper end of the spectrum, more is required.
+The engagement team must test the controls that address those significant risks – not just rely on substantive procedures.
+They must also consider the adequacy of related disclosures.

 Control risk and internal controls